REVISION:Reflective Intent Mining and Online Reasoning Auxiliary for E-commerce Visual Search System Optimization: Experiments

-\paragraph{\textbf{Offline Pipeline Evaluation}} To ensure evaluation reliability, we randomly sampled 10,000 online queries that triggered optimization strategies and invited 10 assessors with backgrounds in search ranking systems.
-For each query, assessors reviewed the query image and the top-1 and top-4 retrieved products from both the baseline system (the traditional PaiLiTao visual search pipeline) and the test system (our REVISION offline mining pipeline), including product images, titles, and prices.
-Assessors simulated user behavior to judge whether the retrieved products aligned with the implicit intent of the query image.
-As shown in Table~\ref{table2}, the REVISION offline mining pipeline significantly outperformed the baseline system, improving search quality by \textbf{37.99\%} in top-1 results and \textbf{34.21\%} in top-4 results.
-The inter-assessor agreement reached \textbf{91\%}, indicating high evaluation consistency.
+\paragraph{\textbf{Offline Pipeline Evaluation}} We randomly sampled 10,000 online queries that triggered optimization strategies and recruited 10 assessors with search ranking expertise.
+For each query, assessors reviewed the query image with professional annotations of ground-truth intent descriptions, then examined the top-1 and top-4 retrieved products from both the baseline system (traditional PaiLiTao pipeline) and the test system (our REVISION offline mining pipeline), including product images, titles, and prices.
+Effectiveness is measured by Top-1/Top-4 Relevance: assessors simulated user behavior to judge whether at least one highly relevant product aligned with the ground-truth intent appeared in the final ranked results.
+As shown in Table~\ref{tab:evaluate}, REVISION's offline mining pipeline significantly outperformed the baseline, improving search quality by \textbf{37.99\%} in top-1 results and \textbf{34.21\%} in top-4 results.
+The inter-assessor agreement reached \textbf{91\%}, indicating high consistency.